NataliaKulisz/cpp-highschool-2/README.md

 * `sieve-of-eratosthenes.cpp` - Sieve of Eratosthenes.
 The script returns all prime numbers from range <2, 100>
 * `wheel-field-circumference.cpp` - The script returns wheel field, circumference and the value of PI
 * `anagram-film.cpp` - The script prints all anagrams of the word 'film'
+* `fibonacci-sequence.cpp` - The script prints the first 30 numbers from the Fibonacci sequence